 Check your credit report.
 With the ongoing threat of identity theft, it is critical to review your credit at least every 12 months to make sure nobody has stolen your personal information and used it to open a credit card or take out a loan.

 Now that you have reviewed your finances for 2020, start thinking about next year!
 Now is not only a good time to address the above topics, but also to set your goals for 2021.
 While circumstances can always change, it is much better to be proactive now and revise an existing plan if necessary, than to come up with a plan at the last minute.
-We are always here to help you with these topics and any other financial questions you that and your family may have.
+We are always here to help you with these topics and any other financial planning 2020 questions that you and your family may have.

 Want more great articles on investment topics?
 Subscribe to our monthly Wealth Management newsletter for relevant articles about investment topics written by our advisors.
 Click here to sign up!